Python Koans is a port of Edgecase's "Ruby Koans" which can be found at http://rubykoans.com/.

 Either site will allow you to download the source as a zip/gz/bz2.

 Installing Python Koans

-Aside from downloading or checking out the latest version of Python Koans, all you need to install is Python.
+Aside from downloading or checking out the latest version of Python Koans, you need to install the Python interpreter.

 You can download Python from here:

 After installing Python make sure the folder containing the python executable is in the system path.
 In other words, you need to be able to be able to run Python from a command console.
 With Python 2 it will be called 'python' or 'python.exe' depending on the operating system.
 For Python 3 it will either be 'python3' or for windows it will be 'python.exe'.

 Windows users may also want to update the line in the batch file run.bat to set the python path:

 Jake Hebbert has created a couple of screencasts available here: